davidzywina/Modular/README.md

 # Modular

 This `Magma` code is for computing modular forms and models of modular curves.
-It is an improvement of some previous code that was used to obtain a computational version of Serre's open image theorem (https://github.com/davidzywina/OpenImage).
+It is an improvement of some [previous code](https://github.com/davidzywina/OpenImage) that was used to obtain a computational version of Serre's open image theorem.

-Details on the theory behind this code can be found in the preprint *"Classification of modular curves with low gonality"*.
+Details on the theory behind this code can be found in the preprint [Classification of modular curves with low gonality](https://pi.math.cornell.edu/~zywina/papers/lowgonality.pdf).
 The computations in that paper can be found in the directory `classification`.

 To load the code, type the following in `Magma` from the base directory of the repository (or with appropriate pathname otherwise):